-Sodium has 14 strategic stock points in Western Canada and has entered into agreements with various trucking companies whereby Sodium will store inventory on the trucking company's premises for a nominal or a small handling charge in exchange for all delivery services as they occur.
+Sodium has 13 strategic warehouses in Western Canada and has entered into agreements with various trucking companies whereby Sodium will store inventory on the trucking company's premises for a nominal or a small handling charge in exchange for all delivery services as they occur.
 These favourable arrangements reduce storage costs, guarantee delivery service and reduce logistical and timing issues.

-BSL and Sodium have 11 mutual stock points throughout Alberta, British Columbia and Saskatchewan.
+BSL and Sodium have 12 mutual warehouses throughout Alberta, British Columbia and Saskatchewan.
 As a result, synergistic benefits are created by dealing with only a few operators providing efficiency in communication and distribution.